roukmoute/hashids-bundle/README.md

 ```

 As you can see, the passthrough feature allows to use `DoctrineParamConverter`
-or any another `ParamConverter` you would have created.
+or any another `ParamConverterInterface` you would have created.

 ## Twig Extension
 ### Usage